ska-telescope/mid-cbf-mcs/docs/src/guide/developer/design_notes.rst

 An LRC's immediate result_code indicates only whether the command was added to the ``TaskExecutor``'s queue, or was rejected, for example, due to the ``TaskExecutor``'s queue being full.
 Once queued, commands are executed within a separate "task-executor thread" running in parallel to the main control thread.
-The actual results of LRCs come from published ``lrcFinished`` attribute change events.
+The actual results of LRCs come from published ``longRunningCommandResult`` attribute change events.
 The value of this attribute is a tuple of ``(command_id, result_code_message)``, a slightly odd format since result_code_message is a ``list(int, str)`` cast into a string, containing the result_code integer *and* message string; for example: ``command_id, result_code_message =